jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 - What is the average time viewed per page?
 - Which sites do you want to hit and at what distribution?
 - Which languages do you want to hit and at what distribution?
-- How many visitors are anonymous vs. identified?
-(Very useful if your Sitecore instance does not enable indexing of anonymous contacts)
+- How many visitors are anonymous vs. identified? (*Very useful if your Sitecore instance does not enable indexing of anonymous contacts*)
-- What is your date range for analytics data to be generated?
+- What is the date range for analytics data to be generated?

 That's a lot of configuration options.
-And that's only the first tab!
+And that's just the first tab!

 When your configuration is set, go ahead and click the "**Start**" button to begin the data generation process.